API Reference

 Parameters:

-• m – the number of points in the (0, m, s)-net is characterized as q^m
+• m – number of points is q^m.

 static is_prime(n)[source]